amaksr/nsynjs/README.md

         });
         return res;
     };
-    ajaxGetJson.synjsHasCallback = true; // <<-- indicates that nsynjs should stop and wait on evaluating this function
+    ajaxGetJson.nsynjsHasCallback = true; // <<-- indicates that nsynjs should stop and wait on evaluating this function
 ```

 ### Step 3.
 Write your synchronous code ###